 Truth is, WASM/Webassembly is a pretty new technology and I’m a total beginner in this area.
 There may already be solutions to the issues I discuss, but I’m totally unaware of them, so I’m going to try and organize what I did manage to discover.

 I should also mention that the content and things I’m talking about here are not intended to be prescriptive, but more “if someone else is interested, what do we already know doesn’t work?”
 I expect everything in this post to be obsolete within two months.
 Even over the course of writing this, a separate blog post had to be modified because upstream changes broke a Rust tool the post tried to use.
 The post ultimately got updated, but all this happened within the span of a week.
 Things are moving quickly.

-to output anything, and so I’m just going to say here be dragons.
+either of these to output anything, and so I’m just going to say

 The code that I did get running is available over here.
 Feel free to use it as a starting point, but I’m mostly including the link as a reference for the things that were attempted.

 So, I did technically get a running application: